-GRA-108 Visual Communication
+GRA-108 Visual Communication (3 s.h.)

 Prerequisite: CIS-210, Web Development I, or permission of the instructor.
 Visual Communication is an introduction to visual problem solving and communication.
-This course will cover basic technical terminology, an overview of software and equipment for web and graphic design and an introduction into digital imagery.
+This course will cover basic technical terminology, an overview of software and equipment for web and graphic design and an introduction into imagery as a form of communication.
 The goal is to expand student competency in basic visual and technical skills, developing and understanding of how perception relates to communication and expose students to current issues related to design.
 (45-0) Equivalent to 15-201, ECOM-115.

-GRA-123 Principles of Illustration
+GRA-123 Principles of Illustration (3 s.h.)

 Prerequisite: ART-120, Two-Dimensional Design, and ART-133, Drawing.
 This course will emphasize the research and conceptual development skills needed to complete successful illustrations for publications in print or on the web.
-It will explore the various techniques used by contemporary illustrators, including traditional methods such as drawing and painting as well as digital processes.
-This course will require students to have good drawing skills and basic skills in painting.
+It will explore the various techniques used by contemporary illustrators, including traditional methods such as drawing as well as digital processes.
 Skills in digital illustration programs such as Adobe Illustrator and Photoshop will also be developed.
-(45-0)
+(45-0) Equivalent to GRA-117.

-GRA-134 Digital Photography
+GRA-140 Digital Imaging